Diogo-Costa/imperva-exporter/README.md

 ## TODO

-- [] Scraper all stats metrics in API "/api/stats/v1"
+- [x] Scraper all stats metrics in API "/api/stats/v1"
+- [] Define timezone to GMT
+- [] Change get metrics to get last but one
 - [] Add logLevel definition

 ## Configuration